codinghare5/astro-static-site/src/pages/posts/autism-and-aspergers.md

 author: [Jen Blacow]
 authorImage: [jen]
 description: What is the difference between autism and aspergers, is a common question.
 It can cause all sorts of confusion.
 This article aims to make the difference easy to understand, while also highlighting the complexities of the answer.
-segments: [diagnosis, careers, education, employers]
+segments: [education, employers, diagnosis, careers]
 ---
 We often get asked what is the difference between autism and asperger syndrome.
 Unfortunately this is not an easy question to answer,